All posts

 Ask yourself: what is the actual situation I'm trying to solve?

-"I want both" → Use both.
+"I want both" — use both.
 They're complementary.
 Bumble BFF for building your social infrastructure; FirstMove for maximising specific events.
+Our list of Bumble BFF alternatives worth trying covers other tools that pair well with both.

 Both apps are trying to solve the same underlying problem: making adult friendships easier.
 This is genuinely hard.
 Social circles calcify after university, life gets busy, and the cultural norms around approaching strangers in real life are unclear.

 Bumble BFF's approach is to digitalise the browsing process — bring the swipe mechanic to friendship.
-FirstMove's approach is to create safer, lower-friction conditions for the organic encounter — the kind of meeting that used to happen naturally but has become harder in an atomised, phone-first world.
+FirstMove's approach is to create safer, lower-friction conditions for the organic encounter — the kind of meeting that used to happen naturally but has become harder in a phone-first world.

 Neither has fully solved the problem.
 Both are making it better in different ways.